Timeline of magic: Timeline of magic

 Circa 1940 - Edward M. Massey invents the finger chopper, which becomes many young magicians' first trick.

 1955 & 1948 - Penn Jillette and Teller were born.
 The duo has been featured in the show “ Fool us”.

-1949 - The first publication of Royal Road to Card Magic Written by Jean Hugard and Fred Braue, it's still an important first text for card workers today.
+1949 - The first publication of Royal Road to Card Magic Written by Jean Hugard and Fred Braue, it's still an important first text for card magicians today.

 1952 - The first publication of Modern Coin Magic Written by JB Bobo, considered by some the "bible" of coin magic, many other works reference this one.

 1956 - David Copperfield is born on September 16, as David Seth Kotkin.

 1960 - Lance Burton is born on March 10, as William Lance Burton in Louisville, Kentucky.

 1963 - The Magic Castle is formed by Bill, Irene, and Milt Larsen in Hollywood USA by converting a 1908 Victorian mansion to a centre of magical excellence.
 Many leading magicians have performed there.
 Dai Vernon was a resident magician in the latter part of his life.

 1968 - The book Thirteen Steps To Mentalism by Corinda was published and is one of the most famous books on mentalism.

 1972 - New York's first magic show spot The Magic Towne House is opened by Ed Davis and taken over by Dorothy Dietrich (then a teenager) and Dick Brookz.
 It featured such notables as Frank Garcia, Jack London, Harry Blackstone, Jr., etc. Performers who got their start their included Eric DeCamps, Rocco Silano, Johnny Ace Palmer, Jeff McBride and Michael Chaut.
 Years later Chaut would organize Monday Night Magic after The Magic Towne House closed in the 1980s.

 1974 - The musical The Magic Show starring Doug Henning opens on Broadway and ushers in a new "Golden Age" of magic.